XziimP/precedent-case-evidence/README.md

   Klamath County tried to use me to virtue signal and point attention away from all of the sex offenders they cater to and have a high population of sex offenders in Klamath.

-  Another example "Gary Using" was let out of jail after only a few weeks was released with no punisment.
-Not long after released Gary Using was arrested for shooting a person to death.
+  Another example "Gary Using" who beat his wife severely was let out of jail after only a few weeks was released with no punisment.
+Not long after released Gary
+  Using was arrested for shooting a person to death.
 Why were his gun rites not taken away in the first place?

   We also have officers in Klamath stealing drugs and what not from their evidence room only to end up in a car crash because their so high from the drugs lol!
   No doubt my knife was probably stolen from the evidence room and given to one of their kids that are probably torturing cats or something god only knows..